knownorigin/docs.knownorigin.io/docs/guide/card-purchases.md

 **You can now **buy art** and **top-up** your **ETH** balance directly from with your credit or debit card.**

-We have partnered with a new payment solution [Wert.io](https://wert.io/) which facilitates all card to cryptocurrency transactions but with the added bonus to buy your favourite NFTs and CryptoArt directly in a single card purchase, the tokens landing directly in your wallet.
+We have partnered with a new payment solution [Wert.io](https://wert.io/) which facilitates all card to cryptocurrency transactions but with the added bonus to buy your favourite NFTs and CryptoArt directly in a single card purchase, with the tokens landing directly in your wallet.

 ## Buy with card